boonlogic/boon-docs/docs/AmberDocs/Overview.md

 * <a name="AW"></a>**Amber warning level (AW):** This index is produced by thresholding the Amber metric (AM) and takes on the values 0, 1 or 2 representing a discrete "warning level" for an asset based on the frequency of anomalies within recent history.
 0 = normal, 1 = asset changing , 2 = asset critical.
 The default thresholds for the two warning levels are the standard statistical values of 0.95 (outlier, asset changing) and 0.997 (extreme outlier, asset critical).

 ## <a name="Amber_Model"></a>Amber Model Status
-Oncde an Amber sensor has been created, you can get current information about its internal model via **Amber status** calls.
-These calls provide core analytics about the internal [Boon Nano](../Intro_to_Clustering.md) machine learning model that has been constructed since configuration.
-This information is different from ther [Amber outputs](#Amber_Outputs) returned for the most recently ingested data.
+Once an Amber sensor has been created, you can get current information about its internal model via **Amber status** calls.
+These calls provide core analytics about the internal [Boon Nano](../NanoDocs/Overview.md/#Intro) machine learning model that has been constructed since configuration.
+This information is different from the [Amber outputs](#Amber_Outputs) returned for the most recently ingested data.
+Amber status calls provide information about the model such as cluster sizes, anomaly indexes, and the learning curve.
+See [Nano Status](../NanoDocs/Overview.md/#NanoStatus) for more details.

-* **clusterSizes:** The values in this list give the number of patterns that have been assigned to each cluster beginning with cluster 0.
-When learning is turned off, this value does not change.

-* **anomalyIndexes:** The values in this list give raw anomaly index (RI) for each cluster in the Boon Nano's current model.
-The cluster assigned the most patterns has anomaly index of 0 up to a maximum of 1000 for a cluster that has only been assigned one pattern.
-Cluster 0 always has anomaly index of 1000.

-* **frequencyIndexes:** Similar to the anomaly indexes, each value in this list gives the frequency index associated with the corresponding cluster whose ID beginning with cluster 0.
-These values are integers that range from 0 and up.
-While there is no definitive upper bound, each Nano model will have a local upper bound.
-Values below 1000 indicate clusters whose sizes are smaller than average, where 0 is the most common cluster size.
-Values above 1000 have been assigned more patterns than average and the further they are above 1000, the larger the cluster is.
-This statistic is a dual use value where anomalies (very small and very large) can be considered when they have values on either side of 1000.

-* **distanceIndexes:** Distance indexes refer to each cluster's spatial relation to the other clusters.
-Values close to 1000 are very far away from the natural centroid of all of the clusters.
-Values close to 0 are located near the center of all the clusters.
-On average, these values don't vary much and develop a natural mean.
-This is also a dual threshold statistic since the natural mean represents the typical spacing of the clusters and there can be abnormally close clusters and abnormally distant clusters.

-* **clusterGrowth:** The cluster growth curve shows the number of inferences between the creation of each new cluster (Figure 2).
-The list returned by clusterGrowth is the indexed pattern numbers where a new cluster was created which can be used as the x-values of this curve.
-The y-values can be derived as an ascending sequence of cluster IDs: 0, 1, 2, 3, etc. For instance, if clusterGrowth returns [0 1 5 7 20], the coordinates of the cluster growth plot would be: [0 0], [1 1], [5 2], [7 3] [20 4].

-* **PCA:** Clusters in the Boon Nano are naturally mapped into a very high-dimensional space.
-This makes it difficult to meaningfully visualize the clusters on a two- or three-dimensional plot.
-The Nano's PCA list is similar to traditional principal component analysis in the sense it can be used to remap a high-dimensional vector into a lower dimensional space that, as far as possible, preserves distances and limits the flattening effects of projection.
-The PCA coordinates can be used, for example, to assign RGB values to assign a meaningful color to each cluster.
-Clusters with different but similar colors are from clusters whose assigned patterns are different enough to be in distinct clusters but that are still close to each relative to the other clusters in the model.
-The zero cluster is always the first value in the list of PCA values and is always represented by [0, 0, 0].

-* **numClusters:** This is a single value that is the current number of clusters in the model including cluster 0.
-This value should equal the length of the lists: PCA, clusterSizes, anomalyIndexes, frequencyIndexes, distanceIndexes, clusterGrowth.

-* **totalInferences:** This is the total number of patterns successfully clustered.
-The total of all the values in clusterSizes should also equal this value.

 <!---
 ## Extended Example (Allen Bradley Motors)